digiageltd/cash-machine/README.md

 - Run "npm install"
 - Run "npm run build"
 - Run "php artisan migrate"
-- You can not run the project using "php artisan serve" and then open the project on url (typically) http://127.0.0.1:8000
+- You can now run the project using "php artisan serve" and then open the project on url (typically) http://127.0.0.1:8000
 - Enjoy :)

 ## Run Tests